facebook

 How Often Should You Mow Your Lawn?

-Lawn mower cutting one-third grass
+lawn mower cutting one-third grass

 The age-old question, “How often should you mow your lawn?”.
 The short answer: as frequently as you can.